 The Board recognises that ongoing professional development is important for the Directors to serve effectively and contribute to the Board.
-The Directors are encouraged to continually develop and refresh their knowledge and skills, and keep themselves abreast of relevant developments in the Group’s business and the regulatory and industry-specific environments in which the Group operates.
-The Company Secretary facilitates the arrangement of internal briefings as well as external seminars and trainings for the Directors (including those conducted by StarHub’s panel of law firms and the Singapore Institute of Directors in conjunction with the SGX-ST).
-In addition, the Company Secretary and members of Senior Management also provide regular updates to the Directors during Board meetings, as well as through emails and the StarHub Board Portal, on key industry, technology, legal, regulatory and accounting updates which affect the Group.
+The Directors are encouraged to continually develop and refresh their professional knowledge and skills, and to keep themselves abreast of relevant developments in the Group’s business and the regulatory and industry-specific environments in which the Group operates.
+To this end, the Company Secretaries arrange internal briefings as well as external seminars for the Directors.
+In addition, the Company Secretaries and members of Management also provide regular updates to the Directors during Board meetings, as well as through emails and the StarHub Board Portal, on key industry, technology, legal, regulatory and accounting updates which affect the Group.
 In FY2020, the professional development programmes attended by the Directors included the following:

-In addition, the Directors are free to conduct independent or collective discussions with Management and subject matter experts on any area of interest or concern.
-Where needed, operational site visits are organised to enable the Directors to have a clear understanding of issues faced by the Group.
+In addition, the Directors are free to conduct independent or collective discussions with Management and subject matter experts on any areas of interest or concern.

 BOARD COMPOSITION AND GUIDANCE